breakin/snestistics/docs/index.md

 Contributors
 ============
 * snestistics is written by Anders "breakin" Lindqvist.
-* David "optiroc" Lindecrantz has been a huge source of ideas and motivation and has also helped greatly with the tutorial series on this page.
+* David "optiroc" Lindecrantz has been a huge source of ideas and motivation and has also helped greatly with this homepage (including co-authoring the tutorial and writing CSS)
 * Huge inspiration was drawn from the snes9x code base, both the possibility to build/change/use it but also in looking at the source to understand Super Nintendo quirks

 For a full history of snestistics see the [history](history) page.